The Importance of Heat Flux in Quasi-Parallel Collisionless Shocks

-Applying the overly simplified definition for the effective Mach number $50d_i$ upstream of the shock front to the standard Rankine-Hugoniot jump conditions predicts a weak shock with a compression ratio of $\sim 2.5$ for not only this shock but for any shock with efficient non-thermal acceleration (i.e., $\xi \sim 0.1$).
-However, this prediction is at odds with observations and simulations of collisionless shocks, and even for the simulation presented in this manuscript.
-Fig.~\ref{fig:compress} shows a cut of the ion number density as a function of distance from the shock front, from this the compression ratio of the shock can be inferred as the asymptotic upstream density is 1.
-The red dashed line shows the prediction based on $\meff$, while the purple dashed line shows the prediction based on $M_s$, i.e., the sonic Mach number without the non-thermal contribution.
-The measured compression ratio is larger than either of these predictions.
-Moreover, the spectral index of the non-thermal, power law distribution is consistent with this enhanced compression, i.e., the power-law distribution following $f \sim p^{-q}$ where $q$ is determined solely by the compression ratio $q = 3r/(r-1)$ \citep{krymskii77,bell78a}.
-This is shown in the inset figure, where the dashed lines correspond to standard DSA predictions\footnote{Note that we are omitting the hydrodynamic and spectral index corrections discussed in \cite{haggerty+20} and \cite{caprioli+20}, because of the modest magnetic field amplification associated with lower Mach number shocks.} The resolution to this apparent discrepancy comes from the closure of the fluid equations and the incompleteness of standard Rankine-Hugoniot jump conditions for describing a collisionless plasma.
+Additionally, the spectral index of the non-thermal, power law distribution appears roughly consistent with this enhanced compression, i.e., the power-law distribution following $f \sim p^{-q}$ where $q$ is determined solely by the compression ratio $q = 3r/(r-1)$ \citep{krymskii77,bell78a}.
+This is shown in the inset figure, where the dashed lines correspond to standard DSA predictions \footnote{Note that we are omitting the hydrodynamic and spectral index corrections discussed in \cite{haggerty+20} and \cite{caprioli+20}, because of the modest magnetic field amplification associated with lower Mach number shocks.}.
+However, it should be noted that the extent of the power-law tail will only reach an order of magnitude in energy space, and that larger simulations should be performed for a more robust verification\footnote{The function in the insert shows the average downstream distribution (multiplied by $p^4$) as a function of momentum, plotted in this way to highlight the power law slope.}

+This simulation shows that the non-thermal pressure is increasing the compression ratio, to an even greater extent than was predicted by CR-modified shocks.
+In the following section we present an alternative closure to the RH-jump conditions which is in agreement with the compression ration found in the simulation.